New Relic services

 1 2 3 runtime: extensions: - newrelic

-For Pro accounts, there is no need to apply the license key to any environments.
-This has already been done.
+For Pro accounts, Magento adds the license key to your Cloud environments during the provisioning process.
 You can log in to your New Relic account and verify connectivity.

 To find your New Relic license key:

 Click View Details to see the project infrastructure information.

 Expand the NewRelic Service section to view the license key.

 To add a license key to an environment: